-If I was a conspiracy theorist, I would point out that it is MIGHTY convenient that the candle business is booming here in darkest Denmark.
+If I was a conspiracy theorist, I would point out that it is MIGHTY convenient that the candle business is booming here in darkest Scandinavia.
 Why all the darkness, huh?
 Does it have to do the rotation of the Earth around the sun and our position in relation to the Earth’s tilted axis…or is it the powerful candle lobby?!
 You decide.
 The truth is out there.

 In terms of look and scent, it doesn’t get much more Scandi than this.
 Each candle comes in a beautiful glass votive with a simple design.
 The scents are subtle and very much inspired by the Scandinavian landscape.
 We also love their deep-glow printed wax Hygge candles, which are unscented and offer, respectively, 70 and 100 hours of hygge.